algolia/instantsearch/docs/docgen/src/getting-started/getting-started.md

 The component has a [default slot](https://vuejs.org/v2/guide/components.html#Single-Slot) so that you can easily define your custom template for the rendering of every single result.

-**Info:** By default, if no slot is provided, the component will display every `objectID` of every result.
+**Info:** By default, if no slot is provided, the component will display the `objectID` of every result.

-The slot provided by the Results components is [scoped slot](https://vuejs.org/v2/guide/components.html#Scoped-Slots).
+The slot provided by the Results components is a [scoped slot](https://vuejs.org/v2/guide/components.html#Scoped-Slots).

 A scoped slot means that the template can access data passed to the slot.